GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 that determined where labels would be placed, GMT 4 allows for five different algorithms.
-Furthermore, a new "symbol" option (**-Sq** for "quoted line") has been added to :doc:`psxy` and :doc:`psxyz` and hence the new label placement mechanisms apply to those programs as well.
+Furthermore, a new "symbol" option (**-Sq** for "quoted line") has been added to :doc:`psxy` and :doc:`plot3d` and hence the new label placement mechanisms apply to those programs as well.
 The contouring programs expect the algorithm to be specified as arguments to **-G** while the line plotting programs expect the same arguments to follow **-Sq**.
 The